 “[The USO is] a strong support center for that military family – for spouses, for children as well as the people who sort of orbit around that military family,” Crouch said.
 “So I thought having that at the center of my coin reflects everything we do: The service members themselves and the family members that also serve in their own way.

 “I wanted this to be something that was both reflective of the values [of the USO] and also reflective of the emphasis that I want to place on things while I’m here.”

 Valerie Donegan and Jonathan Matthews

-Valerie Donegan and Jonathan Matthews are critical to planning the USO's computer and facilities infrastructures around the globe, which puts them in some interesting places.
+Valerie Donegan and Jonathan Matthews have played critical roles in planning the USO’s computer and facilities infrastructures around the globe, which puts them in some interesting places.

 In the photo above, Donegan is holding the coin then-Joint Force Headquarters-National Capital Region commander Maj.
 Gen. Michael T. Linnington gave them to commemorate their roles in building the USO Warrior and Family Center at Fort Belvoir, Virginia.

 Donegan and Matthews were installing the USO’s downrange satellite communication system in 2009 when they received the coin in the inset photo at then-Balad Air Base in Iraq.
 It was a trip they’ll never forget for sobering reasons, including their leg in Afghanistan.

 “[That trip was] also where I saw my first dignified transfer,” Donegan said.
 “We hadn’t been at the [USO Pat Tillman Center] for two hours …”

 “Everybody stopped and you lined up,” Donegan said.
 “That was my first time ever to see a [dignified transfer] out to a flight line.